The disciple whom Jesus loved was mentioned 5 times in the Gospel of John. Who do you think it is?

 Interesting, isn’t it?

-John calls himself the disciple whom Jesus loved.
-He has such a strong sense of God’s love for him that he describes himself as such.
+John refers to himself the disciple whom Jesus loved.
+At first, I thought, what audacity.
+On second thoughts, I realized that it is because he has such a strong sense of God’s love for him.

 How often do I remember that God so love me?
 If I do, I think a lot of my angst can be resolved sooner.